-The maximum number of shares of our common stock that will be available for issuance under our ESPP will be equal to the greater of 400,752 shares of our common stock.
-In addition, our ESPP will provide for annual increases in the number of shares of our common stock available for issuance under our ESPP on the first day of each of our fiscal years beginning with our fiscal year 2021, in an amount equal to the least of:
+The maximum number of shares of our common stock available for issuance under our ESPP is 400,752 shares of our common stock.
+In addition, our ESPP provides for annual increases in the number of shares of our common stock available for issuance under our ESPP on the first day of each of our fiscal years beginning with our fiscal year 2021, in an amount equal to the least of:

-- 801,504 shares; - one percent (1%) of the outstanding shares of all classes of our common stock on the last day of our immediately preceding fiscal year; and - · such other amount determined as our board of directors may determine.
+- · 801,504 shares: - one percent (1%) of the outstanding shares of all classes of our common stock on the last day of our immediately preceding fiscal year; and - such other amount determined as our board of directors may determine.